t4ccer/imghcprof/README.md

 ## Features

 - Fast.
-Can parse and display ~230MB `.prof` file in under a second on my laptop
+Can parse and display ~230MB `.prof` file in under two seconds on my laptop

 ## Installation